MONICA-Project/DockerGlobalWristbandSimulation/README.md

 <!-- Instruction to make the project up and running. -->
 Ensuring that Docker Engine is correctly installed (see [Docker Engine Linux Page](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for Linux or [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) for Windows).

-Then, after clone current git, from bash shell go to ${REPO_ROOT}/tools folder and launch command:
+Then, after having cloned the current git, from bash shell go to ${REPO_ROOT}/tools folder and type the command:

 ```bash
 ${REPO_ROOT}/tools:$ sh configure_docker_environment.sh local